 Unless you’re hiding under a rock, you know how prolific social media is in society today.
 No matter which region, culture, or language you target, having a social media presence gets your foot in the door in just about any country.

+It’s safe to assume that you want to put your brand’s best foot forward.
+One of the best ways to do that is through localization.
 Do you know how well your marketing, documentation, and other important business tools do that now?
-Unless you are familiar with the localization maturity model, the answer is probably no.
+Unless you are familiar with the localization maturity model, the answer is probably no. […]

 As you consider the volume of information that needs translation, you will undoubtedly realize that communicating in a variety of languages is not easy.
 You need enough content translated to meet your customer’s high expectations, but you cannot afford to translate more than necessary.